Cheap Auto Insurance for High-Risk Drivers in 2026

 - Bundling Options: High-risk drivers can reduce their high-risk car insurance costs by bundling with renters or homeowners insurance.

-- Drivewise Rewards: Allstate’s app-based tracking can gradually lower rates for high-risk drivers demonstrating safe behaviors over time.
+- Drivewise Rewards: Our Allstate review found that Allstate’s app-based tracking can gradually lower rates for high-risk drivers who track safe behaviors over time.

 Cons